Characterizing Beam Profiles in Accelerator Neutrino Experiments through Off-Axis Neutrino Interactions: Extracting beam information from observables

 The $\langle \varphi \rangle$ as a function of the location of the reference points is presented separately for four energy regions and is shown in Fig. \ref{fig:Meanphi}.
 Each sub plot contains the results for the nominal position of the detector with respect to the decay volume and those with the detector shifted along the X or Y axes relative to the nominal position, which will be discussed later.

-We determine the position where $\langle \varphi \rangle$ = 0$^{\circ}$ in Fig. \ref{fig:Meanphi} for different exponential distributions, as shown in Table \ref{tab:AvgPoint}.
+We calculate the distributions of $\langle \varphi \rangle$ as a function of the reference point (see Fig.~\ref{fig:Meanphi}) for various values of $\lambda$, and identify the corresponding positions at which $\langle \varphi \rangle$ equals 0$^\circ$.
+The resulting values are summarized in Table~\ref{tab:AvgPoint} for four distinct neutrino energy intervals ([0.5,0.75]~GeV,[0.75-1.0]~GeV,[1.0,2.0]~GeV and $>$ 2 GeV).
 It can be observed that the crossing values are larger than the expected mean (average) and median of the neutrino production point distribution.
-This is a bias introduced by errors in the reconstruction of the neutrino direction.
+This is a bias introduced by errors in the reconstruction of the neutrino direction caused by the neutrino interaction nuclear effects.
 The $\theta$ angles for neutrinos in the reference frame are smaller for neutrinos before the reference point, leading to larger errors in $\varphi$ and potentially a slower transition to the edge value of -90$^{\circ}$.

-The reason for the higher crossing values lies in the difference between the median and the average in this context.
-The median represents the middle value of the neutrino origins, with half of the neutrinos originating before this point and half after.
-However, the average is influenced by the reconstructed angle $\varphi$.
-Neutrinos produced farther from the reference point tend to have their $\varphi$ angle more accurately reconstructed.
-Consequently, these more distant neutrinos have a greater impact on the average, shifting it away from the median concept and closer to that of the mean.

-Furthermore, the geometrical model introduces an asymmetry: as we approach the end of the decay volume, the polar angle relative to the detector reference system becomes larger.
-This effect is evident in Fig. \ref{fig:reconphi}, where events reconstructed with the reference point placed at the end of the decay volume (last row) show a sharper peak compared to those with the reference near the target station (first row).
-This asymmetry results in a bias towards higher crossing values beyond the mean, which is also visible in Table \ref{tab:AvgPoint}.
-The specific bias will depend strongly on the detector's position relative to the decay volume, as well as the length of the decay volume and the distribution of neutrino production points.
-Therefore, it is important to predict this bias using the appropriate MC event generator.

-As illustrated in Fig. \ref{fig:Meanphi}, the slopes of the $\langle \varphi \rangle$ vary with neutrino energy.
-This variation indicates an improved determination of the $\varphi$ angle, as shown in Fig. \ref{fig:reconphi}.
-The angle also provides insights into the speed at which events migrate from positive to negative $\varphi$.
-To investigate these potential dependencies, we calculated the derivative of $\langle \varphi \rangle$ with respect to the distance to the target at the point where $\langle \varphi \rangle$=0.
-The results are presented in Table \ref{tab:Slope} for various neutrino energies and production point distributions within the decay volume.
-The dependency is very weak, but becomes more noticeable at low energies, primarily due to the large smearing induced by the poor $\varphi$ reconstruction at low energies.
-This smearing mixes larger regions of the decay volume in the calculations and makes the results more sensitive to the distribution of neutrino production points along the decay volume.